 If you have been the target of an incident of hate or a witness to one, we encourage you to first report the incident to the Boston College Police or other designated authorities.
 See either the “If you have been a target of hate” or the “If you have been a witness” section of the Hate Crime and Bias-Motivated Offensive Conduct Protocol for further information about what should be reported and how to do so.
 This will automatically result in the reported information being added to the Hate Crimes and Bias-Motivated Offensive Conduct Database maintained by the Office for Institutional Diversity.

 Because the form is only available to members of the Boston College community, you will be asked to provide your BC user name and password when you access it.
 Once you log in, follow the instructions on the screen to view the form.
 After you have accessed the form you will have an opportunity to fill it out immediately or save it and fill it out at your convenience.
-In either event, once the form is completed and saved, please send it as an e-mail attachment using your BC email account to Richard Jefferson, Executive Director of the Office for Institutional Diversity at email@example.com .
-You may also print your completed form and hand deliver it to Mr. Jefferson at the Office for Institutional Diversity, Room 330B More Hall.
+In either event, once the form is completed and saved, please send it as an e-mail attachment using your BC email account to Patricia Lowe, Executive Director of the Office for Institutional Diversity at firstname.lastname@example.org.
+You may also print your completed form and hand deliver it to Mrs. Lowe at the Office for Institutional Diversity, 129 Lake Street, Room 217.
 Forms received via Campus Mail or U.S. Mail will not be accepted.

-Your identity, as the person requesting that the incident be recorded, will remain confidential and will not be entered in the database, unless it determines that a felony may have been committed.
+Reports will be kept confidential to the extent possible unless it requires judicial or administrative action.
 If you have any questions about the form, its use, or the Hate Crimes and Bias-Motivated Offensive Conduct Protocol, please contact the Office for Institutional Diversity at 617-552-2323.